California declares emergency as wildfire advances on town

 The Ponderosa fire is one of dozens burning across drought-parched states in the U.S. West, including a blaze that destroyed dozens of homes this week in Washington state and another that threatened a town in Southern California.

-"Firefighters are working aggressively to build approximately 11 miles of line and strengthen existing containment lines," the California Department of Forestry and Fire Protection said on its website.
+"Firefighters are working aggressively to build approximately 11 miles (18 km) of line and strengthen existing containment lines," the California Department of Forestry and Fire Protection said on its website.

 "As additional resources arrive, firefighters will continue to diligently defend structures, construct containment lines and build bulldozer perimeter lines," it said.